rukshn/pomodoro/README.md

     pomo -l

 ###Short breaks
-  Long breaks are 5 minute breaks started by giving -l command, you will be notified after 5 minutes
+  Short breaks are 5 minute breaks started by giving -s command, you will be notified after 5 minutes

     pomo -s